wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-to-collect-wlogs.rst

 The default channels included at the ruleset are described below:

 - Application.
 This log retrieves every event related to system applications management and is one of the main Windows administrative channels along with Security and System.
 - Security.
-This channel gathers information related to user and group creation, login, logoff and audit policy modifications.
+This channel gathers information related to users and groups creation, login, logoff and audit policy modifications.
 - System.
-The System channel collects events associated to kernel and service control.
+The System channel collects events associated with kernel and service control.
 - Sysmon.
 Sysmon monitors system activity as process creation and termination, network connection and file changes.
 - Windows Defender.
 The Windows Defender log file shows information about the scans passed, malware detection and actions taken against them.
 - McAfee.
 This source shows McAfee scan results, virus detection and actions taken against them.
 - Eventlog.
 This source retrieves information about audit and Windows logs.
 - Microsoft Security Essentials.
-This software gives information about real time protection for the system, malware-detection scans and antivirus settings.
+This software gives information about real-time protection for the system, malware-detection scans and antivirus settings.
 - Other channel rules which are not that common are stored in a different file, 0615-win-generic_rules.xml.
 At the time the channels monitored for the rules contained in that file are File Replication Service and every sub-channel related to Microsoft-Windows-TerminalServices.

 The different channels contemplated at the ruleset can be filtered at the configuration localfile block as the table from below shows in the 'channel location' column: